vsabado/Artificial-Intelligence-Algorithms/Class Tournament CaptureTheFlag/README.md

 * See who performs the best
 * Best W/L ratio
 * Where is current code base? (has to clean, contain provided code and old, but doesn’t combine them)
 * Create a private repo for it.
-Give Francis and Vlad access.
 * What does out agent have access to?
 Game states?
 Opponent locations?
 Opponent attacking?